"Compel them to come in" - choose to not have a choice!

 The standard stuff

-went on - long delays because count had not cleared, and half of my guys not
+went on - long delays because count had not cleared, and half of my guys not showing

-showing up because they were either not
+up because they were either not released

-schedules get messed up in a prison.
+get messed up in a prison.
 Any normal day in a prison visit is certainly

 abnormal!
-Basically, every time, something is going to happen to try your patience.
+Basically, every time, something is going to happen to try your

-I felt kind of
+I felt kind of deflated

-deflated that some of my guys were missing, including two I am catechizing to be
+that some of my guys were missing, including two I am catechizing to be

 baptized.
 I guess the imperfect part of me wanted everybody to be glad about my